Why Patients with Chronic Kidney Disease are at Risk for PAD

 Are Chronic Kidney Disease Patients More at Risk of Progressive PAD or Critical Limb Ischemia?

-In addition to chronic kidney disease, smoking also increases the risk of peripheral arterial disease.
-However, in smokers, peripheral arterial disease can occur in the bigger blood vessels in the abdomen and the groin regions.
+In addition to chronic kidney disease, smoking also increases the risk of peripheral artery disease.
+However, in smokers, peripheral artery disease can occur in the bigger blood vessels in the abdomen and the groin regions.

 Why Should Chronic Kidney Disease Patients be Concerned if They Have PAD?

-If a Patient Has Chronic Kidney Disease and Non-Healing Wound, How Quickly Should They Schedule a Consultation?
+If a Patient Has Chronic Kidney Disease and Non-Healing Wound, How Quickly Should They Schedule an Appointment?

 They should be seen immediately either by their podiatrist or primary care physician.
 Usually, these physicians are aware of the vascular disease and can do very simple screening tests to check pulses and Doppler.
 The Doppler is a signal in the blood vessels in the leg and foot that indicate vascular insufficiency.
 Patients with vascular insufficiency should be treated right away.
 Unfortunately, particularly in patients who have chronic kidney disease and diabetes mellitus, lesions can progress rapidly.